DarraghDuffy/blog/published/TLS-Handshake.md

 >

-Let's have a look at the basics of a TLS handshake.
-This will look at the basic representation of the TLS handshake.
+Let's have a look at some of the basics of a TLS handshake.
 TLS has various options and extensions (e.g, the requirement for the Client to issue a certificate and so on).

-Instead of going into the extensions and those various options, I wanted to outline the basic details (i.e., the minimum flow) for the majority of TLS connections.
+Rather than going into the various extensions and options, I wanted to outline the basic details (i.e., the minimum flow) for the majority of TLS connections.

 Of course, if you are looking for the full RFC head over to [TLS RFC5246](https://tools.ietf.org/html/rfc5246).